 And once you launch, measuring success and acting upon data during the early stages is crucial.
 You should monitor sales volume and conversion rates to determine whether you need to adjust your sales strategy.
 You can optimize your long-term growth by continuously iterating on real-time data.

-Finding and conquering a niche market is not just about identifying a gap – it’s about positioning yourself as the go-to expert and building a solid brand image that can help you create a loyal customer base.
+Finding and conquering a niche market is about positioning yourself as the go-to expert and building a strong brand that earns customer loyalty.
 As much as it's important to identify a niche, success in any business lies in strategic planning and continuous refinement.